Formula Milk for Babies: How Much Does Your Baby Need?

 • They pass pale urine and need about 5-6 wet diapers daily.

 Also, formula-fed babies tend to drink more.
-Breastfeeding gives the baby moderate control over the milk intake, unlike in a bottle where the milk flows readily.
-Since there’s more milk in the bottle and the babies have a natural suckling reflex, they tend to consume more and are at risk of overfeeding.
+Breastfeeding gives the baby moderate control over the milk intake, unlike in a bottle, where the milk flows readily.
+Since there’s more milk in the bottle and the babies have a natural sucking reflex, they tend to consume more and are at risk of overfeeding.
 Formula milk and breast milk are metabolised differently, and the formula falls short in nutritional content compared to breast milk.
-Hence they may require more.
+Hence, they may require more.

 What’s the Ideal Time to Replace Formula?